KatJon/wow-ftg/index.md

 layout: default
 ---

-Fregge &lt;For the Gnomes&gt;
+&lt;For the Gnomes&gt;
 ===

-This page is a spot for random posts about WoW, theorycrafting and guild events.
+This page is a spot for posts regarding guild affairs but also random WoW issues and theorycrafting.